BCDevOps/devops-platform-workshops/openshift-201/network-policy.md

 ## Lab Prep

-If you have any network policies in your project please delete them.
+If you have any network policies in your namespace please delete them.
 If you are using the web console, you can see networkpolicies under the network tab and delete them (other than the deny by default one called `platform-services-controlled-deny-by-default`).
 If you are doing this from the cli:

 ```shell
 # get all the networkpolicies from this namespace